IronDog421/AIN_Agent/README.md

 ## Agent Files

 The agent files in this repository are written in the AgentSpeak language (.asl).
-Each file represents the behavior and strategy of an individual agent in the game.
+Each file represents the behavior and strategy of an individual agent (or a group of agents) in the game.
 You can browse through the files to understand different strategies and customize them according to your needs.

 ## Contributing